SUWS of the Carolinas, is a life-changing wilderness-based treatment center for children, adolescents, and teens

 Why Consider Treatment at SUWS of the Carolinas

 Fortunately, autism spectrum disorder is something that can be managed and with effective treatment and continued support, your child can still achieve a high quality of life.
 However, should treatment not be sought even children on the mild end of the autism spectrum are at risk for the development of many different complications throughout all areas of his or her life.
 Your son or daughter may have a particularly challenging time in an academic setting, in social settings, and may find it hard to establish a successful occupation in the future.
 Furthermore, these young people often face hardship when trying to establish interpersonal relationships, which often times can lead to lowered self-esteem.
 It is also important to mention that children with autism spectrum disorder are at an increased risk for developing symptoms associated with additional mental health conditions, which can lead to further complications.

 Right now, you may be asking yourself, “does my son or daughter have Asperger’s disorder?”
 You don’t have to face this alone.
 The admissions team at our treatment center are highly trained and ready to answer any questions you may have about autism or the therapy that can help you and your child manage their disorder.

 Types of Treatment Offered at SUWS of the Carolinas

 Medication management: There is no medication available that is designed to treat Asperger’s disorder; however, if your child is struggling with a co-occurring disorder he or she may be prescribed medication to control the presence of any distressing symptoms.
 All medication use will be a combined decision between you and your child’s psychiatrist, with whom your child will meet on an as-needed basis.
-Our psychiatrist is available to meet with students at base camp every other week in the fall, winter, and spring, and every week in the summer.
+Our psychiatrist is available to meet with students at base camp as needed.
 Additionally, we have a registered nurse on staff and all of our field staff are trained in medication administration.